mateisilviu/Java-Certification-1Z0-819-Cheet-Sheet/Chapter 14 Generics and Collections.md

 // an example with 2 generics and U is passed on to Shippable class ShippableAbstractCrateConfusing2<T,U> implements Shippable<U> {
  public void ship(U t) {
-  new U(); // DOSE NOT COMPILE - you can't instanceate a generic }
+  new U(); // DOSE NOT COMPILE - you can't instantiate a generic }
 }
 ```